Back Pain Treatments

 Finally, a survey published on Statista.com suggests adults in the US believe stress is the number cause of their back pain (xii).
 So if you’re feeling under a lot of pressure, take steps to manage your stress levels as effectively as possible.
 For instance, you could try a relaxation technique such as meditation or learn some simple breathing techniques..

 Pain relief for backache

 Health experts recommend that most cases of short-term back pain can be treated with widely available painkillers:

+According to Patient, if you need painkillers for back pain, it’s best to take them regularly rather than just now and then when the pain is bad (xiii).
 Meanwhile, drug-free treatments may also be beneficial.
 These include hot or cold treatments such as heat pads and patches and ice packs and sprays.
 Alternatively, try a hot bath or apply a hot water bottle to the affected area, or a handful of ice cubes or frozen vegetables wrapped in a tea towel (don’t allow ice or frozen vegetables come into direct contact with your skin as they can cause a cold burn).
 Many people also find that alternating hot and cold treatments can be effective

 Should you see your GP?

 Experts at the NHS advise that you should visit your GP if you have back pain that doesn't start to improve within a few weeks, if it’s very severe or gets worse over time, if it stops you doing your day-to-day activities or if you’re worried about it or are struggling to cope (xiv).